 I’ve been helping to Radio2Funky to develop employability training for young people who aren’t in education or training, and who might be interested in using radio as a way to improve their creative and professional skills.
 The project aims to offer an introduction to being a community reporter, to understanding the role of radio, and working within the rules of the Ofcom Broadcast Code.

 I have a long-standing relationship with the Documentary Media Centre, as the home for recording in-person podcasts, supporting training events and helping with project and development evaluation.
-John Coster and I have taught together in Thailand and Cambodia, and we’ve teamed-up on many occasions at events in the city.
+John Coster and I have taught together in Thailand and Cambodia, and we’ve teamed-up on many occasions at events in Leicester.
 The Documentary Media Centre is an innovative, supportive and multi-functional, and provides learning and discovery opportunities for people of all ages and abilities.

 In the summer of 2019 I was commissioned to write a report for Internews as part of the Transmit-Transform project, about the sustainability of community media in the United Kingdom.
 Working with Clare Cook of University of Central Lancashire, and Dr Jen Jones, the report identified the need to shift policy thinking about community media from media regulation to social value thinking within a social economy.
 The report sets out examples of how local community media can enhance well-being, civic deliberation and sustainable economies.
 Download the Report Here: When the Goal is Not to Scale.

 From June 2014 to July 2019 I was a director and council member of the Community Media Association.
 Helping to promote the role and social purpose for community media in the United Kingdom, and to advocate on behalf of members with Ofcom, DCMS and other allied organisations.
 I was actively involved in ensuring the good governance and sustainability of the CMA, and promoting the annual conference, which I hosted twice at De Montfort University.